 A task in the ResearchKit framework can be a simple ordered sequence of steps, or it can be dynamic, with previous results informing what is presented.
 The task view controller supports saving progress in the middle of a long task and restoring it later, as well as UI state restoration to prevent data loss if the user switches out of your app in the middle of a task.

-attach the task to a task view controller object
+task to a task view controller object (

-the task view controller generates a step result object
+task, the task view controller generates a step result object (

 In a simple app, you can build up your tasks directly in code, collect the results, and serialize them to disk for later manual collection and analysis.
 A large-scale deployment might dynamically download predefined surveys from a server and deserialize them to produce a ResearchKit framework object hierarchy.
 Similarly, results from tasks can be serialized and uploaded to a server for later analysis.